What Is A Sewer Line Cleanout? (UPDATED)

 • Professional Locating Assistance: If you’re still having trouble, consider hiring a plumbing professional who can use specialized sewer pipe locating equipment to locate buried pipes.

-Following these steps will guide you effectively in uncovering a buried sewer cleanout, ensuring you can address any plumbing concerns with confidence.
+Following these steps will help you locate a buried sewer cleanout, enabling you to address any plumbing concerns with confidence.

 Identifying a clogged sewer cleanout involves several key signs and symptoms:

-1. Multiple Drain Issues: If you're noticing that several drains in your home are clogged at the same time, it's a strong indicator of a blockage in the main sewer line.
+1. Multiple Drain Issues: If several drains in your home are clogged simultaneously, it's a strong indicator of a blockage in the main sewer line.

 2. Foul Odors: A distinct and unpleasant sewage smell coming from your drains or yard often points to a backed-up sewer line.